MBAigner/PDFContentConverter/README.md

 * ```y0page```: Top y page coordinate
 * ```y1page```: Bottom y page coordinate

-Both are returned in a dictionary.
-The dataframe is stored as "content", the page characteristics as "media_boxes"
+Both are returned in a dictionary when using ```convert()```.
+The dataframe is stored as "content", the page characteristics as "media_boxes" and the number of pages as "page_count".

 ## Future Work